Kakuho/MayuBot/README.md

   - Parsing and evaluating of latex fractions `$\frac{2}{4}$`

 - Discord Bot Interactivity:
-  - Query longest counting streak
   - Success message modification
   - Error message modification
-  - Allow mods to switch the counting mode dynamically
-  - Allows users to display a list of callable functions, with their types required
-  - Help Message: gives a summary of the grammar of the language the bot understands
-  - About Message: a simple about me for the bot